githubpartners/microsoft-learn/github/introduction-to-github-copilot/includes/1-introduction.md

 ## Prerequisites

 - A GitHub account
-- Introduction to GitHub
+- Introduction to GitHub, an MS Learn module
 - Communicate effectively on GitHub by using Markdown
-- Introduction to GitHub Administration
+- Introduction to GitHub Administration, an MS Learn module

 Next up, let's dive into learning about GitHub Copilot.